Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 47.5 points just twice this season.
+- Oklahoma State and its opponents have combined for 47.5 points -- this matchup's over/under -- only two times this season.

-- Baylor and its opponents have combined to score more than 47.5 points in all four games this season.
+- Baylor's games have gone over 47.5 points in all four opportunities this season.

-- The combined points per game average of the two teams, 68.6, is 21.1 points greater than Saturday's over/under.
+- Saturday's over/under is 21.1 points lower than the two team's combined 68.6 points per game average.

-- This contest's total is 11.9 points greater than the 35.6 these two squads combine to surrender per game this season.
+- The 35.6 combined points per game that these two squads have allowed this season are 11.9 fewer than the 47.5 total in this contest.

 - The average total in Cowboys games this season is 52.0, 4.5 points more than Saturday's over/under of 47.5.

-- In 2021, games involving the Bears have averaged a total of 50.6 points, 3.1 more than the set total in this contest.
+- In 2021, games involving the Bears have averaged a total of 50.6 points, 3.1 more than the set over/under in this contest.

 Oklahoma State Stats and Trends

-- Oklahoma State has two wins against the spread in four games this year.
+- Thus far this year Oklahoma State has two wins against the spread.

 - The Cowboys have covered the spread once this season when favored by 3.5 points or more (in two chances).

-- When Oklahoma State puts up more than 15.8 points, it is 2-1 against the spread and 4-0 overall.
+- When Oklahoma State records more than 15.8 points, it is 2-1 against the spread and 4-0 overall.

-- In games that Oklahoma State picks up more than 290.3 yards, the team is 2-1 against the spread and 4-0 overall.
+- In games that Oklahoma State picks up over 290.3 yards, the team is 2-1 against the spread and 4-0 overall.

-- The Cowboys have turned the ball over five times this season, one fewer than the Bears have forced (6).
+- This year, the Cowboys have five turnovers, one fewer than the Bears have takeaways (6).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.